liaoweiduo/continual-learning-baselines/rebuttal.md

 ### Q6: Question about non-novel testing accuracy vs training accuracy in Sec 4
 >
-> - This is a good question.
-The answer is yes.
+> - The answer is yes.
 Although one non-novel testing task contains the same number of labels as one training task, the K labels are **randomly chosen from the training label pool** and there is no intersection between their sample instances.
 That is, it is a small probability that the K labels of a non-novel testing task is just the same as that in one training task (of course, the number of training samples for each label is relatively smaller than that in the training tasks).

 ### Q7: Put more description of the construction process rather than the motivation in Sec 5
 >